SuperHax0rr/TheMaidenlessTerritory/README.md

 Built with React, TypeScript and Vite.

-It is currently only desktop compatible, things starts overlapping on mobile.
+It is currently only desktop compatible.

 ## Current Status